ninglab/CTKG/Schema.md

-### AdverseEvent
+## AdverseEvent

-12,640 adverse events with 5 attributes.
+Each *AdverseEvent* node is 21,288 adverse events with 5 attributes.

 Note that instead of directly using the terms in the dataset, we tried to normalize them so that these terms can match with the **Medical Dictionary for Regulatory Activities (MedDRA) Terminology**.
 Please see https://www.meddra.org/ for details.